cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 virtual connection, the connection will be automatically made.

 At this moment it is not verified that the connection is valid.
-Be careful not to create a connection that would be out of range, or impossible (such as diagonal connections for bridges), or that would exceed the maximal number of supported connections.
+Be careful not to create a connection that would be out of range, or impossible (such as diagonal connections for bridges).

 The following block types can be connected to at most one block: